Partner Spotlight

 Written by Ann-Mari Höfinger on Oct 25, 2021

-Related content: Leadership, Strategic Partnerships
+Related content: Strategic Partnerships, Leadership

 I remember sitting down with my mother at age 11 and asking about the hole in the ozone layer.
 “Manufactured halocarbon refrigerants.”
 “Propellants and solvents.”
 “CFCs.”
 What did all these mean?
 But my mother told me not to worry—there was no way this would impact anything in my lifetime.